KamilleModules/Ekom/doc/ekom-js-api.md

 The methods
 ================

+Ekom js api covers many areas of the Ekom module.

-Ekom js api is mostly based on the event listener principles: there are some events, and you can listen to them.
+One of the fundamental concept of this api is that it's mostly based on the event listener principles: there are some events, and you can listen to them.

-he widget authors use their common sense to implement their part (whether they should trigger an event or listen to an event...).
+Widget authors can also create their own events and trigger them when they want, so that other people can listen to them.

 Here are the ekomJsApi public methods: